UAlbertaALTLab/morphodict/iOS/README.md

 Things that might be needed to make a minimal submittable app:

-  - Do we need to handle lifecycle stuff like cleanly stopping the django server if the app is backgrounded?

   - Since the core of the app is a web view, there are lots of things there.
 See [the “Web Views” chapter of *Programming iOS 14*][webviews-chapter].